m-r-tanha/Knowledge/README.md

 * Try combinations of the above.
 * Try architectures from recent papers on problems similar to yours.
 * Try topology patterns (fan out then in) and rules of thumb from books and papers.

+A **callback function**
+1. **keras.callbacks.History()** This is automatically included in .fit().
+2. **keras.callbacks.ModelCheckpoint** which saves the model with its weights at a certain point in the training.
+This can prove useful if your model is running for a long time and a system failure happens.
+Not all is lost then.
+It's a good practice to save the model weights only when an improvement is observed as measured by the acc, for example.
+3. **keras.callbacks.EarlyStopping** stops the training when a monitored quantity has stopped improving.
+4. **keras.callbacks.LearningRateScheduler** will change the learning rate during training.

 ## Batches and Epochs
 The batch size defines the gradient and how often to update weights.
 An epoch is the entire training data exposed to the network, batch-by-batch.
 Some network architectures are more sensitive than others to batch size.
 I see Multilayer Perceptrons as often robust to batch size, whereas LSTM and CNNs quite sensitive, but that is just anecdotal.